asweigart/PythonStdioGames/README.md

 # PythonStdioGames

-A compilation of text-based games written in Python that only use "standard i/o".
+A compilation of text-based games written in Python 3.